 The Best FIFA awards 2021: Lewandowski beats Messi & Salah to Best Men's Player award

-The Bayern Munich and Poland striker has beaten off competition from Lionel Messi and Mohamed Salah to lift the trophy.
+The Bayern Munich striker beat off competition from Lionel Messi and Mohamed Salah to lift the trophy.

-Meanwhile, Chelsea star Edouard Mendy has been announced as the winner of the Best FIFA Men's Goalkeeper as the winners of the 2021 awards are underway in Zurich.
+Alexia Putellas, meanwhile, was recognised as The Best FIFA Women's Player after previously winning the Ballon d'Or, while Edouard Mendy, Thomas Tuchel and Erik Lamela were among the others recognised.

 Editors' Picks